Alwin-Lin/GCP-automation/README.md

 ## Getting started

-If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage
+If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage.

-Run setup.sh

-Run cloneAndBuild.sh
-Run triggerCreation.sh

-Push a change onto GitHub to check if everything works

 ## What each files do
 ### setup.sh
-Creates android SDK and tar image, as well as assing google cloud storage
+Creates android SDK and tar image, as well as assing google cloud storage.

 ### cloneAndBuild.sh
-Adds cloudbuild config to your project and validates by running a local build
+Clones your Github Project and adds cloudbuild config to the file, then validates by running a local build

 ### triggerCreation.sh
 Links Google cloud build to GitHub